 How to Foster Continuous Improvement

 Continuous improvement identifies opportunities to reduce waste and streamline work.
 Broadly speaking, it finds opportunities to execute processes more effectively and get more from less.
-Although this approach originated in manufacturing, continuous improvement is an essential element to countless successful companies across every conceivable vertical.

 For many, there’s little doubt that fostering continuous improvement can drive sustainable, long-term results.
 The bigger question is often whether it be introduced effectively across all levels of their organization.

-How individual staff can foster continuous Improvement
+How individual staff can foster continuous improvement

 As individuals within an organization, staff can encourage and support continuous improvement while also enjoying its benefits.
 As individuals within an organization, staff can encourage and support continuous improvement while also enjoying its benefits.